 Thoughts of doubt, inadequacy, shame, and pressure rage to the surface.
 Am I smart enough?
 Will I ever be a lawyer, or should I leave that dream behind?
 These are all thoughts that hound us as we take a test like the LSAT.
 It triggers anxiety and releases cortisol into our brains.
 Some level of short-term stress can be extremely helpful, but those are the feelings you don’t control and can’t harness.
 Negative emotions decrease your performance and distract you from the game/passage/stimulus in front of you.

-You can change the ones that effect you in the moment.
+You can change the ones that affect you in the moment.
 Don’t let yourself succumb to them and try to do more than cope with them!
 Train your brain to respond positively to the LSAT.
 Instead of focusing your energy on your failures while studying, pay attention to your successes.
 Savor the feeling of success when you get a question right.
 Hold on to that satisfaction for fifteen or twenty seconds and truly experience it.
 Do this every time you do drills or take practice tests.
 If not for every question you get right, at least some of them, perhaps the more difficult ones.
 Even when you miss a question, give yourself some credit for the things you did right, even if you ultimately got the question wrong.

 Over time, little by little, this process will reprogram your brain for the better, creating neural pathways that improve the way you experience the test.
 You can replace your seemingly instantaneous and unconscious negative responses to the LSAT with positive ones.
 This doesn’t mean that you ignore your problem areas or simply pass over the questions you got wrong.
 Just don’t let them bog you down.
 Don’t view them as failures, but rather as opportunities to learn more about the test and to improve your next performance.
 Much of how we experience the events of our lives is a choice.
 For the LSAT, and all things, choose to be positive.